Dark versus blocking states in electronic transport: a Lee-Yang zero analysis of full counting statistics: Abstract

 \section{Abstract}

 Electronic transport through nanostructures can be suppressed by coherent population trapping, in which quantum coherence leads to a \textit{dark state} that decouples from the drain electrode.
 Finite transport, then, relies on decoherence of the dark state.
 An alternative scenario for reduced transport is weak coupling of a state, referred to as a \textit{blocking state}, to the drain.
 This raises the question of whether and how these two scenarios can be distinguished in the transport features.
-For the example of electron transport through a carbon nanotube, we identify regimes, in which this distinction is possible by analyzing the full counting statistics in terms of Lee-Yang zeros and factorial cumulants.
+For the example of electron transport through a carbon nanotube we analyze the full counting statistics in terms of Lee-Yang zeros and factorial cumulants.
+This allows us to identify regimes in which the distinction between dark and blocking state is possible and regimes in which this is not the case.